Jenesto/learn-javascript/en/conditional/if.md

 The easiest condition is an if statement and its syntax is `if(condition){ do this … }`.
 The condition has to be true for the code inside the curly braces to be executed.
 You can for example test a string and set the value of another string dependent on its value as described below.

+note: the === is unnecessary for comparing strings. == operator will suffice. i would say that you should really only use the === when a number might possibly be a string, like '3'

 ```javascript
 let country = "France";
 let weather;